astamm78/MetBrowser/README.md

 An iOS app for browsing works of art from [New York's Metropolitan Museum of Art](https://www.metmuseum.org).

-Using their [free API](https://metmuseum.github.io), this app initially loads up 15 oil painting selections from their featured collection.
+Using their [free API](https://metmuseum.github.io), this app initially loads 15 oil painting selections from their featured collection.
 From there the user can select a specific department to view, search by a keyword, or combine the two.
-From the results screen you're able to view more information about an artwork, share or save the image with the iOS Share Sheet, or view even more information on the piece in the Met's wiki with your iOS browser.
+From the results screen you're able to view more information about an artwork, share the image with the iOS Share Sheet, and view even more information—if available—on the artwork and artists in the Met's wiki with your iOS browser.

 To run the app, no API keys are needed.